evidentlyai/evidently/docs/book/tests-and-reports/column-mapping.md

 ---
-description: How to use column mapping in Evidently..
+description: How to use column mapping in Evidently.
 ---

 **TL;DR:** Evidently expects a certain dataset structure and input column names.
 You can specify any differences by creating a ColumnMapping object.